SpiroSmart | UX design + research

 SpiroSmart is a mobile app that uses the iOS device sensors to help Chronic Obstructive Pulmonary Disease (COPD) patients measure and monitor lung function.
 This technology is first of its kind as traditional spirometry testing in clinics require a large expensive machine.
 With the SpiroSmart app, less fortunate clinics without the means to purchase traditional equipment can now have easy access to the medical diagnostic tool.
 However, the SpiroSmart app requires a different technique to get accurate results so changing users' behavior is a key focus of usability on this project.

 My role is to lead design and research to improve and iterate on the visual design, interaction and usability of the app with the help of another designer for the first 2 quarters.
-The last 2 quarters involved collaborating with the engineering team to implement in addition to one more design iteration.
+The last 2 quarters involved collaborating with the engineering team and medical SMEs to implement and test the product.

 1) Design mobile spirometry experiences for both at-home patients and doctors in clinics.